thosakwe/languages/README.md

 It would be cool to write a custom VM.
 The thing about VM's, however, is that users have to install them.
 And then you have to maintain them yourself.
 As an individual coder, I might as well transpile.

+# Without ANTLR
+Lexing is easy.
+For parsing, I find this algorithm to be good:
+1. Loop through tokens
+2. Find all potential parse nodes and store into a queue
+3. Select the longest, consume its tokens and then continue parsing
+4. Profit from generated AST